Steamboat Montessori is a public charter school (free) for grades K-6th, and offers a private, tuition-based preschool program for ages 3-5.

 While the majority of Montessori schools in the United States are preschools, Montessori programs exist at age levels from birth to eighteen.

-Montessori is based on the principle of free choice of purposeful activity.
 If the child is being destructive or is using materials in an aimless way, the teacher will intervene and gently re-direct the child either to more appropriate materials or to a more appropriate use of the material.

 At this time, before and after care are not offered.